 Bariloche has an airport that goes by the name of Teniente Luis Candelaria.
 And since there are a couple of connections with Brazil, it’s a so-called international airport.

-While I’m not convinced regarding this international thing, especially during high season, there are tons of domestic flights from many different cities.
+While this international thing doesn’t convince me, especially during high season, there are tons of domestic flights from many different cities.

 As I came from Buenos Aires, there were two different flights at almost the same time.
 Both low-cost carriers: Argentine flybondi and JetSmart, a company from Chile.
-Low-cost flights are actually low cost and start at around 20 US$.
+Low-cost flights actually deserve the attribute low cost since they start at around 20 US$.
 However, in Buenos Aires, these flights are going from the El Palomar airport, you’ll find all the relevant information in this post.

 Once you land in Bariloche, you might be shocked by the temperature difference.
 I left Buenos Aires in sweltering heat and as I landed, it was 10°C. So you better be prepared.